The Theoretical Sciences Visiting Program has dedicated, on-campus accommodation for visitors in "The Gardens", pictured above.

 - [Move-out day]

-Clean the room and wash and dry the kitchen towels, bathroom towels, and bath mat (These are provided as a courtesy from the FAO, so we ask for your cooperation).
+Clear out the room and wash and dry the kitchen towels, bathroom towels, and bath mat (These are provided as a courtesy from the FAO, so we ask for your cooperation).

 Please make sure nothing is left behind.